 We collect personal data for the following purposes:

-- To process applications to participate in international volunteering projects (both overseas and in Wales): ‘sensitive’ data (including health information) will be held only with your knowledge and consent.
+- To process applications for individuals to participate in international volunteering projects (both overseas and in Wales) and fulfil our duty of care to volunteers: ‘sensitive’ data (including health information) will be held only with your knowledge and consent.

 - To administer and enhance our website: with your data, we can improve your browsing experience and use of the services available.